 Lamm’s commercial work has long intersected with her fine art and multimedia practice, the latter of which takes the form of digital collage, text-based installations, and animation.
 Lamm began her commercial career as a graphic designer and art director, and as she became more interested in the real world application and functionality of design, her experience with design implementation from start to finish gave her a bird's eye view that is reflected in her multimedia fine art practice where dreams and research fuse in fantastical explorations of self and identity.

 Polymorphous and serial in nature, such works make connections between our interior and exterior experience of reality, merging the realms of macro and micro, nature and technology in the process.
-The photo-based series “Renaissance Ball” (2000), for example, was inspired by the filmic and performative aesthetics of storyboards and flipbooks, playing with the way our outer appearances and internal sense of self intersect through drag and masquerade.
+The photo-based series “Journey” (2001-2003), for example, was inspired by the filmic and performative aesthetics of storyboards and flipbooks, playing with the way our outer appearances and internal sense of self intersect through drag and masquerade.
 The series both reflects and critiques popular culture tropes that promote body ideals be it via plastic surgery, make-overs or heavily retouched images in advertising.
-By digitally transposing the drag queen subjects from their original environment (Wigstock) into bucolic landscapes, the work challenge our expectations of gender expression through fictional scenarios that suggest a deeper kind of self-journey.
+By digitally transposing drag queen subjects from their original environment (Wigstock) into bucolic landscapes, the work challenges our expectations of gender expression through fictional scenarios that suggest a deeper kind of self-journey.
 Similarly, after experimenting with a virtual reality game “Second Life” and its avatar-based reality, she made her series “metaSingularity” (2009-2012) equating singularity with the convergence of technology and humanity.
 Evoking/processing the plasticity of the human condition, it conjured a surreal, architectonic world ruled by metamorphosis.
 The works “metaCamouflage” (2013), “metaDynamic” (2013) & “metaEnergy” (2013) that followed experimented with lucid dreams and astral projection forming a four-part series collectively titled metaFour.
 The latter echoes the scientific hypothesis that all reality is actually a projection, in keeping with the model of a hologram.
 Amidst working

 on metaFour, she began her series “Wordplay” (2012-Present) which resembles billboard/signage advertisements, and employs